Obama Commutes Chelsea Manning’s Sentence: Decision Met With Outrage From Congress

 — Paul Ryan (@SpeakerRyan) January 17, 2017

 “Chelsea Manning’s treachery put American lives at risk and exposed some of our nation’s most sensitive secrets.
-President Obama now leaves in place a dangerous precedent that those who compromise our national security won’t be held accountable for their crimes.”
+President Obama now leaves in place a dangerous precedent that those who compromise our national security won’t be held accountable for their crimes,” Ryan stated.

-Similarly, Senator John McCain called the decision a “grave mistake”.
+Similarly, Senator John McCain called the decision a “grave mistake.”

 .@POTUS's commutation of #ChelseaManning’s sentence is a grave mistake that will encourage further acts of espionage https://t.co/nB5SeHCrKM